huilinghe19/sardana_practise/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------
 Some tips:

-1. The start-up order cannot be changed.
-First, The blender server must be started.
-Then the sardana server is started, and finally the spock is available.
-Once the controller class is changed, the sardana server needs to be restarted.
-The command '%relctrlcls' can also be used in the spock to reloads the new controller class.
+1. After installation, following commands can be used in the terminal to check if the related software work well:

+    python -c 'import PyTango; print PyTango.Release.version'

+    python -c 'import taurus; print taurus.Release.version'

+    python -c 'import lxml.etree; print lxml.etree.LXML_VERSION'

+2. About MacroServer, Pool and Sardana.

+    MacroServer and Pool are two components of Sardana.
+So we need to use either Sardana or MacroServer and Pool.
+Due to the version of my PyTango is 9.2.0, so I can use Sardana directly.
+MacroServer and Pool will not be used any more.
+If one has Tango <= 7.2.6 without all patches applied, Sardana server will not work, then he should use Pool and MacroServer.

-2. If something wrong about sardana server happens, use 'jive' command to open jive frame, delete the sardana server, restart or re-create Pool and MacroServer, in oder to make sardana server run correctly.
+     If something wrong about sardana server happens, use 'jive' command to open jive frame, delete the sardana server, restart or re-create Pool and MacroServer, in oder to make sure Pool and MacroServer has no problem at first.
+After checking Pool and MacroServer, then we testen sardana server.
 When we open sardana server correctly, then we do not use the commands concerning about Pool and MacroServer any more.
 Before we start spock, opening Sardana server has the same function with opening both of the Pool and MacroServer.

-That means, we should open either sardana server or both of Pool and MacroServer.
+3. The start-up order of the servers cannot be changed.
+First, The blender server or other device servers must be started.
+Then the sardana server can be started, and finally the spock is available.
+Once the controllers or macros are changed, the sardana server needs to be restarted.
+The command '%relctrlcls' can also be used in the spock to reloads the new controller class.

-3. If something wrong about the spock happens, open the folder '/.ipython', some profile with wrong informations should be deleted.
-Delete the unnecessary profile or incorrect profile such as file 'profile_spockdoor' and create new profile in spock using command 'spock --profile=testdoor', then the problem should be solved.
-The name of 'testdoor' is just an example.
+4. If something wrong about the spock happens, open the folder '/.ipython', some profile with wrong informations should be deleted.
+Delete all the unnecessary profile or incorrect profile such as file 'profile_default', 'profile_spockdoor', 'spock_tango' and so on.
+Then we open spock once more, then a new profile will be created.
+Of course, we can also create new profile in spock using command 'spock --profile=testdoor', the name of 'testdoor' is just an example.